 Default Kubernetes namespace for Kubetorch deployments.

 All services will be deployed to this namespace unless overridden in the Compute resource constructor.
+If install_namespace is set, it will override this namespace.

 Explicit override